francasino/VMISC/README.md

 1. Placing new order, from vendor side
 2. Check the contents of the order and accept it, from customer side
-3. Deliver the order and update the changes of the products, from vendor and deliverer side
+3. Deliver the order and update the changes of the products, from vendor and deliverer side.
+A simple variable stores changes, but a mapping of locations and temperatures, as well as other variables can be included.
+However, this example remains simple
 4. Confirm that the products have been received, from customer side.

 Although is a high level example, it enables full functionality and QoS.
 The code has been extensively commented for an easy follow up.
 The SC functions enable: